Barnes & Noble Press Ebook Publishing Pros and Cons

 You can also use an ebook aggregator or distributor to publish to barnesandnoble.com.
 Barnes & Noble doesn’t give preferential treatment or increased visibility to books published directly through them vs. with an aggregator.
 Note that many of these will curate books to feature in promotions on barnesandnoble.com.

-As of the time of writing, here are the aggregators and distributors that publish to barnesandnoble.com’s ebook storefront: Draft2Digital, PublishDrive, StreetLib, XinXii, the assisted publishing services company Blurb (through Ingram), and IngramSpark.
+As of summer 2025, these aggregators and distributors will get your book on Barnes & Noble’s ebook storefront: Draft2Digital, PublishDrive, StreetLib, XinXii, the assisted publishing services company Blurb (through Ingram), and IngramSpark.

 Pros of using aggregators / distributors to publish on Barnes & Noble